 The most common question I have seen is is this an April Fool?
 No. This is a real study which can be found here at The Journal of Epidemiology and Community Health entitled Fruit and vegetable consumption and all-cause, cancer and CVD mortality: analysis of Health Survey for England data

 The second most common question I have seen is 'How are we supposed to fit 7 portions of fruit and vegetables in?'
 To this my answer is that a portion of fruit and vegetables is actually very small.
-This is a great post on how much of a fruit/vegetable constitutes a portion - 5 a day portion sizes.

 One thing I think the reports of the study have been misleading over is this "The researchers also discovered that canned and frozen fruit increased the risk of dying by 17 per cent."